‘FIVE NEW IDEAS ABOUT INEQUALITY’

 - Market concentration is a challenge across the economy.
 In department stores, health insurance, supermarkets, domestic airlines, internet service providers, baby food and beer, the biggest four firms control more than 80 per cent of the market.
 In many industries, Australia's markets are more concentrated than those in comparable countries.
 The number of mergers and acquisitions has nearly tripled since 1992.
 Meanwhile, the rate of new business formation is in decline, leading to an overall decrease in the number of firms in the economy.
 In just the past week, we saw news of a planned takeover of Fairfax by Nine, which will increase concentration in the media market.
 And a new report from the Productivity Commission found that as a result of the pricing power that major banks enjoy, ‘approximately half of the average loan price that major banks charge is estimated to be a premium over the marginal cost — double the margin that other Australian-owned banks have and well above that of banks in other high income countries.’
 Monopoly power may be a major cause of inequality in Australia.

 - Australia has a higher share of the population in jail than at any time since Federation.
 As we meet, 0.22 per cent of adults are behind bars, a rate higher than at any time in our history, and higher than many other advanced countries, such as Britain, Canada and Japan.
 The incarceration rate has risen despite the fact that many categories of crime have fallen over the past two decades.
 For example, the murder rate is down by one-third, while the car theft rate is down by two-thirds.
-It’s true that we have a higher incarceration rate than the United States, which jails 0.86 percent of adults, but their rate has been falling over the past decade, while ours has been rising.
+It’s true that we have a lower incarceration rate than the United States, which jails 0.86 percent of adults, but their rate has been falling over the past decade, while ours has been rising.
 Indigenous Australians are more likely than African Americans to be in jail.
 This is especially true in Western Australia, where more than 1 in 25 Indigenous adults are currently imprisoned.

 - The rich have seven more teeth than the poor - a gap that shows with every smile.
 According to surveys that asked people how many teeth they were missing, the affluent were missing an average of three teeth, while low-income Australians are missing an average of 10 teeth.
 This was brought home vividly to me by the story of a 39 year-old Canberran, Patrick, who discovered after 18 months on kidney medication, that his teeth had been all but destroyed.
 He grew a 25cm beard to hide his mouth and said that his four children were embarrassed about the way he looked.
 Eventually, Patrick was helped by a dental program implemented by Liz Dawson, a Salvation Army worker - now sadly deceased - who coordinated with local dentists to provide pro-bono care.
 But thousands of others miss out on care, and the difference in teeth affects people’s access to jobs and friends.
 Some of those who abuse drugs or alcohol say that they started off in order to numb the pain of an aching mouth.
 The dental inequality gap is just one marker of health inequity.
 In a study I conducted with Melbourne University’s Philip Clarke, we found that the rich live six years longer than their poor.